unopolicinglab/website/content/authors/al-falatah/_index.md

 - Grad Students
 ---

-Sarah Al Falatah is an M.A. student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
-She holds a B.S. from the University of South Florida in Biomedical Sciences with a minor in Criminology.
+Sarah Al Falatah is a Ph.D. student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
+She holds a B.S. from the University of South Florida in Biomedical Sciences with a minor in Criminology, and an MA in Criminology and Criminal Justice from the University of Nebraska Omaha.
 Her research focuses on mental health and the criminal justice system.
-Sarah collaborates with the Omaha Police Department to examine the characteristics and prevalence of mental health-related calls for police services.
+For her thesis, Sarah collaborated with the Omaha Police Department to examine the characteristics and prevalence of mental health-related calls for police services before and during the COVID-19 pandemic.